-In 2012 the BBC decided to produce a computer chip that would teach children how to code.
-But now, almost four years after the decision to build the BBC Micro Bit, schools in the UK are yet to get ...
+An icon in the shape of a lightning bolt.
+Impact Link In 2012 the BBC decided to produce a computer chip that would teach children how to code.
+But now, almost four years after the decision to build ...

 The BBC has a great idea: Send a free gadget to a million 11- and 12-year-old students in Britain to help them learn programming.
 Called the micro:bit, it started being delivered to kids in March; ...